 Where are they?

 North Walls and Brims are on the island of Hoy, Orkney, with Scapa Flow on one side and the Pentland Firth on the other.
 They are part of the parish of Walls and Flotta, which also includes South Walls, linked to North Walls and Brims by the Ayre, and four other islands.
-North and South Walls are sometimes referred to as Longhope though it is really the large bay which separates the two.
+People sometimes refer to North and South Walls as Longhope though it is really the large bay which separates the two.
 This 1904 map showing parishes should make things clearer.
 The parish of Walls and Flotta is coloured yellow.

 You may have heard of: Lyness, a key naval base in two World Wars; Melsetter House, formerly the home of the local laird; the Longhope Lifeboat whose crew were tragically lost on a rescue in 1969.